We also show you the reader offer that gives you 12 months' free management fees with Nutmeg (terms and conditions apply).

 Nutmeg vs Hargreaves Lansdown - customer review

-According to independent customer review site Trustpilot, both Nutmeg and Hargreaves Lansdown are viewed highly by their users, with both scoring more than 4 out of 5 stars.
-Overall, 74% of respondents characterised Nutmeg as "excellent", while 55% of reviewers thought the same about Hargreaves Lansdown.
+According to independent customer review site Trustpilot, both Nutmeg and Hargreaves Lansdown are viewed highly by their users.
+Overall, 69% of respondents characterised Nutmeg as "Excellent", while 59% of reviewers thought the same about Hargreaves Lansdown.
 The positive reviews centred on customer service for both platforms, with the negative reviews mainly being related to issues with individual accounts or difficulties with resolving specific problems.

 Nutmeg and Hargreaves Lansdown have quite different propositions, with Nutmeg a robo-adviser offering risk-rated funds and Hargreaves Lansdown a more traditional investment platform.
 Choosing between them, therefore, is largely down to what you are looking to do with your investments.
 If you are simply looking to achieve a balanced portfolio of passive investments that matches your appetite for risk, both Nutmeg and Hargreaves Lansdown have options that may suit your needs.
 However, if you want to be able to create your own portfolio, trade in shares or incorporate spread betting or CFDs, Hargreaves Lansdown has those options available to you.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses - Hargreaves Lansdown